Clustering and Ranking: Diversity-preserved Instruction Selection through Expert-aligned Quality Estimation: Experimental Setup

 \subsection{Evaluate Metrics}

-For each sample, the judge model is input with a single instruction and two candidate responses generated by different models and is required to label which response is winner, or tie if both stands out significantly.
-To address the potential bias of LLM judges preferring specific positions, we tested the results twice by swapping the response order, and defined the final judgment based on:\\ \textbf{win} : wins twice, or wins once and tie once \\ \textbf{lose} : loses twice, or loses once and tie once \\ \textbf{ties} : tie twice, or wins once and loses once
+For each sample, the judge model receives a single instruction and two candidate responses.
+It labels the winning response or a tie if both stand out significantly.
+To address potential bias of LLM judges preferring specific positions, we tested the results twice by swapping the response order and define the final judgment based on: \begin{itemize}[itemsep=2pt,topsep=0pt,parsep=0pt] \item \textit{win} : win twice, or win once and tie once \item \textit{lose} : lose twice, or lose once and tie once \item \textit{tie} : tie twice, or win once and lose once \end{itemize}

-We compute three types of winning rates: (1) WS, a wining score with 1.0 as the baseline, formulated as WR=$1+\frac{\#win-\#lose}{\#all}$.
-(2) WR, which considers wins cases and is given by WR= $\frac{\#win}{\#all}$, where \#all is the number of samples in the test set; (3) QS, a quality score that measures the ratio of responses reaching the level of references, formulated as QS= $\frac{\#win+\#tie}{\#all}$.
+We compute three types of winning rates: (1) WS, a winning score formulated as WS=$1+\frac{\#win-\#lose}{\#all}$.
+(2) WR, which considers wins cases and is given by WR= $\frac{\#win}{\#all}$, where $\#all$ is the number of test set samples; (3) QS, a quality score that measures the ratio of responses reaching the reference level, formulated as QS= $\frac{\#win+\#tie}{\#all}$.

-The evaluation models include: (1) GPT-4 Turbo: Currently, the most powerful LLM widely used to replace manual assessments of responses' quality, with prompts designed by \citet{vicuna2023}.
-However, this method faces limitations due to its API dependency and inherent biases \citep{zheng2023judging}.
-(2) PandaLM: An open-source evaluation model that can be deployed locally, providing efficient LLM assessments \citep{wang2023pandalm}.
-It is trained on 300k samples using GPT-3.5, effectively mitigating biases and achieving 88.3\% of GPT-4's evaluation capability.
-After comprehensive consideration, we use the evaluation results of PandaLM to measure the model's instruction-following ability in most experiments, while some key principal experiments utilize GPT-4 for assessment.
-The prompt for GPT-4's evaluation is designed by \citet{vicuna2023}, as detailed in the appendix \ref{sec:eval_prompt}.
+Evaluation Approach: (1) GPT-4 Turbo, currently the most powerful LLM widely used to replace manual responses quality assessments, with prompts designed by \citet{vicuna2023}.
+However, this method faces limitations due to API dependency and inherent biases.
+(2) PandaLM, an open-source evaluation model that can be deployed locally, providing efficient LLM assessments \citep{wang2023pandalm}.
+Trained on 300k samples using GPT-3.5, it effectively mitigates biases and achieves 88.3\% of GPT-4's evaluation capability.
+(3) Human, three experts with an average of 12.57 years of experience independently conducted comparisons based on the criteria in Appendix \ref{sec:evaluation criteria} After comprehensive consideration, we use the evaluation results of PandaLM to measure the model's instruction-following ability in most experiments, while some key principal experiments utilize GPT-4 and human for assessment.
+The prompt for GPT-4's evaluation is designed by \citet{vicuna2023}, as detailed in the Appendix \ref{sec:eval_prompt}.